KentrilDespair/2ls_Bachelor_Thesis/README.md

 # Imprecise Invariant Identification for Abstract Domains

-Identification of template variables, which have imprecise values inside computed invariant for supported abstract domains in 2LS framework.
+Identification and in source localization of template variables, which have imprecise values inside computed invariant for supported abstract domains in 2LS framework.

 ## Edited Files